Codecademy/docs/content/css/concepts/margins/terms/margin/margin.md

 ---
-Title: 'margin'
+Title: "margin"
-Description: 'Shorthand property for margin-top, margin-bottom, margin-left and margin-right to create space around an element or for each side individually. '
+Description: "Shorthand property for margin-top, margin-bottom, margin-left and margin-right to create space around an element or for each side individually. "
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Margin'
+  - "Margin"
-  - 'Box Model'
+  - "Box Model"
-  - 'Positioning'
+  - "Positioning"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Shorthand property for `margin-top`, `margin-bottom`, `margin-left` and `margin-right` to create space around an element or for each side individually.